-It takes climbing fifty flights of stairs to remove myself from the stresses of daily life.
+It takes climbing fifty flights of stairs in an abandoned skyscraper to remove myself from the stresses of daily life.

 That’s when I remembered a conversation with two British lads one late night in the streets of Chiang Mai who had advised me that I absolutely needed to visit an abandoned skyscraper and climb to the top.
 The details for entry remained foggy in my mind, but since they had managed, I figured it was possible.